Zeynelabidîn Zinar

 Zeynelabidîn Zinar (born 1953) is a Kurdish writer and researcher.
-He was born in the village of Hedhedk in the district of Beşiri in 1953.
+He was born in the village of Doğankavak in the district of Beşiri in 1953.
 He has been one of the main figures in the area of Kurdish folklore.
 Moreover, he has changed many classical Kurdish texts from Arabic script to the Kurdish Latin-based script.
 Between 1986 and 2006, he has published around seventy books in the Kurdish language.
 His main work is a ten volume book on the Kurdish folklore and oral traditions, called Xwençe.
 It took him twelve years to complete this work, and its twelve volumes were published between 1989-1997 in Sweden.